digital-science/dimcli/README.md

 ## Using Dimcli as a Python library

-Dimcli can also be used as a wrapper around the Dimensions API within a Python program.
+Dimcli can be used as a wrapper around the Dimensions API within a Python program.
 It makes it easier to authenticate, query the Dimensions endpoint and handle the results, normally returned as JSON.

 ```
 >>> import dimcli